RakhithJK/serbanghita-Mobile-Detect-wiki/Home.md

 ### Roadmap and future development

-We are preparing [v.3.0](https://github.com/serbanghita/Mobile-Detect/wiki/Roadmap) and we need your support.
+We are preparing [v.3.0](https://github.com/serbanghita/Mobile-Detect/wiki/Roadmap) and we need your support!

 <a href='http://www.pledgie.com/campaigns/18179'><img alt='Click here to lend your support to: Funding development of Mobile_Detect 3.0 and make a donation at www.pledgie.com !' src='http://www.pledgie.com/campaigns/18179.png?skin_name=chrome' border='0' /></a>